arozx/kindle-screensaver-converter/README.md

 - Ensure that the `PUT YOUR IMAGES HERE` folder exists and contains valid image files.
 - Verify Python and Pillow installation.
 - Ensure you have read/write permissions in the directory.
+> Note that the PNG format always saves grayscale images with 8 bits per pixel, regardless of the simulated bit depth applied during processing.
+While the visual effect of reducing the grayscale levels (e.g., to 1, 2, or 4 bits) is evident in the resulting images, the file properties will consistently indicate an 8-bit depth.
+This is because PNG does not natively support lower bit depths for grayscale images; the quantization we apply is effectively a simulation.
+For example, specifying 1 bit results in only 2 grayscale levels (black and white), but the image is still stored as 8 bits per pixel.
+Similarly, 2-bit quantization produces 4 grayscale levels, and 4-bit quantization yields 16 levels, yet both are saved in an 8-bit format.

 ## License